-EZID (easy-eye-dee) makes it easy to create and manage long-term, globally unique identifiers for your data and sources, ensuring their future discoverability.
+EZID (easy-eye-dee) makes it easy for University of California (UC) scholars and researchers to create and manage long-term, globally unique identifiers for data and sources, ensuring their future discoverability.
 Use EZID to:

 What our users are saying:

 "We're very pleased to see EZID working on behalf of its clients to create new partnerships that expand the reach and impact of research and scholarship.
 Sponsored memberships to Crossref through the California Digital Library open up new possibilities for smaller organizations and those who work with scholars to innovate at the fringes of new publication models, integrating the future of online publication as it assumes various forms."